 Run or cycle the Silver Comet Trail in metro Atlanta.
-Flat, fast, paved and scenic, the Silver Comet's first 20 miles make a great venue for a distraction-free, long-range run or bike ride.
+Flat, fast, paved and scenic, the trail’s first 20 miles make a great venue for a distraction-free, long-range run or bike ride.

 No cars.
 Few hills.
 And mile after blissful mile of paved, smooth trail that just begs for a long-distance workout.

 The Silver Comet Trail is one of Georgia’s top trails for running, walking, cycling, or skating.
 It’s an epic-length, 61.5-mile trail that spans from the Atlanta suburbs in Smyrna to the Alabama border.
-The rail-trail follows the former corridor of the Silver Comet, an upscale passenger railway that ran through this scenic swath of Georgia landscape in the midcentury 1900s.
+The rail-trail follows the corridor of an upscale passenger railway that ran through this scenic swath of Georgia landscape in the mid-1900s.

 The trail’s first twenty miles are one of our favorite cycling trips in metro Atlanta: it’s a great, go-as-far-as-you-want, level ride.
 But with plentiful trailheads and unlimited turnaround points, it’s easy to customize a run or ride to any distance, short or epic.

 The Silver Comet Trail: the first twenty miles

 MILE 0 The trail’s official start lies at the Mavell Road Trailhead, mile 0.
 The asphalt-paved trail runs westbound, winding through a young forest and passing the Fontaine Road Trailhead at mile 1.2.
 It crosses a large metal bridge spanning the East-West Connector at mile 2.3.